In This Article

 Learning you've been cheated on can be devastating, to say the least.
 Whether it was physical or emotional infidelity, one of your first instincts will likely be to question what went wrong and who is to blame.

-While this is a completely natural reaction to the shock that comes from learning someone you trusted lied to you, it's important to remember that it's not your fault and there's no one answer to why it happened.
-Most importantly, there's no one thing that you did or didn't do to cause your S.O. to cheat.
+While this is a completely natural reaction to the shock that comes from learning someone you trusted lied to you, it's important to remember that it's not your fault and there's no one answer as to why it happened.
+Most importantly, there's no single thing that you did or didn't do to cause your S.O. to cheat.

 In every relationship, there are alternatives to cheating.
 It's not the only way out or the only option, no matter your relationship.
 Each partner in a relationship has the ability to speak up if they are unhappy or voice concerns if they're unsatisfied, rather than commit physical or emotional infidelity.